AriFordsham/GHCWiki/data-parallel/regular.md

 this function over all the rows of a two-dimensional array, the resulting structure would, in general, not be a two dimensional array anymore, since each row might potentially have a different length.
 Therefore, we restrict the class of functions that can be mapped over sub-arrays to functions where the shape of the argument determines the shape of the result.
-All `mappable` functions can be implemented such that they abstract over the exact dimensionality of their argument, and have the type
+All `mappable` (for the lack of a better term) functions can be implemented such that they abstract over the exact dimensionality of their argument, and have the type

 ```wiki
 f::(A.Shape dim, U.Elt e, U.Elt e') =>